Two-Stage Framework for Efficient UAV-Based Wildfire Video Analysis with Adaptive Compression and Fire Source Detection: Experiments

 \subsubsection{HMDB51 Dataset}

-The HMDB51 dataset~\cite{kuehne2011hmdb} is a widely used open-domain video recognition benchmark consisting of 6,766 video clips collected from diverse real-world sources.
+The HMDB51 (A large video database for human motion recognition) dataset~\cite{kuehne2011hmdb} is a widely used open-domain video recognition benchmark consisting of 6,766 video clips collected from diverse real-world sources.
 It includes 51 distinct action categories, each containing a minimum of 101 clips.
 In this study, we use HMDB51 (split 1) as an auxiliary dataset to evaluate the effectiveness of our method in efficient video recognition.
+The detailed usage statistics for this dataset are shown in TABLE~\ref{tab:dataset}.